CONFIGURATION COMMANDS

 - Configuration Management: AI provider configuration and project settings

-- Prompt Engineering: Advanced AI prompt building with variable replacement
+- Prompt Engineering: Advanced AI prompt building with variable replacement and auto-detection

 - Bootstrap Integration: Better-T-Stack CLI integration for full-stack applications